Canadian Flag Canadian Centre for Occupational Health and Safety Centre canadien d'hygiène et de sécurité au travail Government of Canada Wordmark

 • Make sure that the tree is stable before limbing or debranching it.

-• Do not cut limbs that are supporting the log -- roll log first and ensure it is stable.
+• Do not cut limbs that are supporting the log -- roll the log first and ensure it is stable.

 • Stand in a well-balanced position and where the ground is not slippery.

-• Do not stand on the log when limbing - you may slip off or the log may move or roll.
+• Do not stand on the log when limbing - you may slip off, or the log may move or roll.

 • Do not walk or move your feet when limbing on the same side of the tree where you are standing.